alcortesm/isolate/README.md

-# isolate
+# Isolate
-Runs commands in isolated environments
+A command that runs other commands in configurable isolated environments.